-Canine Influenza is a contagious respiratory illness that has been identified in 20 dogs in Montgomery County with two fatalities so far.
+Canine Influenza is a contagious respiratory illness that has been identified in our area.
 Clinical signs include persistent cough, nasal discharge, and fever.
 College Park Animal Hospital strongly recommends that all dogs be vaccinated as soon as possible to protect against Canine Influenza.
 For more information, please visit: www.doginfluenza.com or read the MDA's Animal Health Bulletin.

 The American Animal Hospital Association has put together a monthly e-newsletter, PetsMatter, with articles covering a wide variety of topics for dog and cat owners.
 Browse the articles, or sign-up to receive the newsletter!

 Before adopting a dog, take a moment to consider the amount of care your pet will require and your ability to provide that care.
 Too often a cute face and wagging tail inspires individuals to brin ...View Article

 When was the last time your pet visited the veterinarian?
 If you answered "not in a while," it is time to book your next appointment.
 Have you recently discovered a lump or bump on your pet?
 Don't ...View Article